Fereshtaha/Bicycle-project/README.md

 2. Open the project in your selected text editor.
 3. Execute `mvn spring-boot:run` in the root of this project, or run the main method in the BikeApplication.
 4. If you see the project running and "Importing test data..." in the console, congrats!
+5. open https://localhost:8443/ or change host/port depending on settings in application.properties file.
+6. Enjoy our website!
 ---

 ## User accounts